-How to stage an ICO (and other lingering questions you might like answered)
+How to stage an ICO (and answers to other lingering questions you might have)

 SM: There is a lot of velocity, but it’s coming from the liquidity that’s coming into this industry.
 A lot of early bitcoin investors are [plugging some of their rewards from its run-up in price] into these projects where the team is technically strong and the product or protocol is robust and addressing a large or hard problem.

-More, every day I talk with hedge fund managers who just stumbled across this space and recognize that a diversified portfolio that includes a non-correlated asset like bitcoin has been shown to raise their sharp ratio, so we’re starting to see more adventurous family offices and high-net-worth individuals invest not only in bitcoin and ethereum, but also participate in these token sales.
+More, every day I talk with hedge fund managers who just stumbled across this space and recognize that a diversified portfolio that includes a non-correlated asset like bitcoin has been shown to raise their sharp ratio, so we’re starting to see more adventurous family offices and high-net-worth individuals participate in these token sales.

 TC: These offerings largely center on projects and not fully formed products, if I’m understanding correctly.
 That makes some outsiders nervous.
 Do you worry about bad actors?